gzu300/gzu300.github.io/_posts/2021-03-07-Design_pattern.md

 #step 3: When methods are not using 'self', seperate them into functions.
 class SongSerializer(object):
-    '''
-    of course this class is not necessary.
+    #of course this class is not necessary.
 But imagine it's an existed code.
-    Refactor this class into a function will break the interface in other scirpt. unless we have high % of unit test coverage, otherwise be carefule to do so.
+    #Refactor this class into a function will break the interface in other scirpt.
+    #unless we have high % of unit test coverage, otherwise be carefule to do so.
-    '''
     def serialize(self, song, format):
         serializer = _get_serializer(format)
         return serializer(song)